castcasino/web/README.md

 ## Mini Games

-The easiest way to integrate an existing game with Nexa Games is through our library of mini games.
+The easiest way to integrate an existing game with Cast Casino is through our library of mini games.
 These are "drop-in" widgets that come with everything pre-packaged for your players.

 ## Virtual Machine

-The Nexa Games Engine (NGE) is a cross-app-chain, high-throughput virtual machine run by the Validators that power & secure the network.
+The Cast Casino Engine (NGE) is a cross-app-chain, high-throughput virtual machine run by the Validators that power & secure the network.

 ### Supported Appchain Networks